Attack from Syria kills Israeli teen on Golan, Israel says

 Last March, four Israeli soldiers were wounded in a roadside bombing along the Golan frontier.
 Israel responded to that incident by launching air strikes against Syrian military sites.

-(Reporting by Ari Rabinovitch, Dan Williams, Allyn Fisher-Ilan and Ori Lewis, Editing by Jeffrey Heller, Rosalind Russell and Mohammad Zargham)
+(Reporting by Ari Rabinovitch and Dan Williams, Editing by Jeffrey Heller and Rosalind Russell)